Moustafa-Eid/CitizenHacks-Wikipipeda/brief_notes.md

 Working with chat bots is fun and something we'd love to continue to work with the KeyBase API.
 Working with web crawling techniques in an on-premise scenario is hugely rewarding.

-# What's next for Happly.io
+# What's next for Wikipipeda

 Version 0.1: developing a cloud native app that retains the same familiar interaction with Keybase users, and is able to scrape more data for better measurements.